 Kirsty joined KPC in 2011 to head up the firm’s finance and administration functions.

 Kirsty is a Chartered Accountant, and previously held finance and administration roles at Actis and Morgan Grenfell Private Equity, as well as founding her own consumer business.

-Alexandra joined KPC in 2013 and is responsible for the day-to-day operation of the office, as well as conducting primary research to identify new leisure opportunities.
+Jenna joined KPC in 2018 and is responsible for the day-to-day operation of the office, as well as looking after the KPC team.